learn-co-curriculum/pfwtfp-behavior-to-flatiron-process-pairing/README.md

 ## Scenario 2

-At McVegan's, if we want to show diners when their order is ready we nee:
+At McVegan's, if we want to show diners when their order is ready we need:

 * A TV
 * An order tracking system